 And last, you don’t want to start straight-talking right from the moment you met your client for the first time.
 You don’t want to bombard them with reality & facts right from the beginning.
 Let them talk about their ideas or business first.
 Listen and see what they are talking about, what they want, and what they are looking for.
 Analyze their expectations and then slowly start to talk about what they should do if they want to achieve their goals.

 Nonverbal communication means transmitting your message via mediums like body language, facial expression, eye contact, gestures, etc. It means talking without speaking if you will.
-If you watch someone taking while maintaining eye contact, moving arms & hands, and adjusting facial expressions & emotions to the subject, you tend to understand their message better than watching someone talking stand still & motionless.
+If you watch someone talking while maintaining eye contact, moving arms & hands, and adjusting facial expressions & emotions to the subject, you tend to understand their message better than watching someone talking stand still & motionless.
 You don’t want to be that motionless person when you are talking.
 Nobody likes to see you talk emotionless and still like a lamp post.

 You have to consider these small nonverbal communication methods when you are talking or delivering a speech.
 You have to use your arms, hands, and fingers to deliver a better message.
 Also, maintaining eye contact is a crucial factor to show you are a professional and know what you are talking about.
 You don’t want to look at the ceiling, floors, or anything other when you are talking to someone.
 They won’t take you seriously if you are distracted looking at other things while talking.